What is a VPS? A Beginner’s Guide to VPS Hosting

 - Potentially reduces overall security and reliability if in-house team is slow to perform updates

-A middle-ground option between fully managed VPS hosting and unmanaged is core managed.
-Here, the hosting company provides the same basics as unmanaged hosting but adds on core software installation and support, OS updates and patches, security enhancements, full web server support, and pro-active response and restoration of monitoring events.
+A middle-ground option between fully managed VPS hosting and unmanaged is core VPS managed, meaning the hosting company provides the same basics as unmanaged hosting but adds on core software installation and support.
+Features include OS updates and patches, security enhancements, full web server support, and pro-active response and restoration of monitoring events.

 Core managed hosting differs from fully managed hosting in that core doesn’t include virus and spam protection, external migrations, full control panel support, or control panel upgrades and patches.

-Hosting company team members stay up to date on best practices, new technologies, and current threats.
+Managed hosting allows company team members stay up to date on best practices and new technologies.
 They also quickly gain on-the-job experience working with a variety of environments and troubleshooting common issues.
 That means they know how to optimize your environment for performance and security, and they know how to quickly resolve common issues.

-Unmanaged hosting requires that you ask your IT team members (or, often, a single IT person) to do the work of a skilled, full-time hosting team while also performing their other duties.
+Unmanaged hosting requires that you ask your IT team members to do the work of a skilled, full-time hosting team while also performing their other duties.
 And, unless you want to open up the risk of downtime, they’ll have to perform those duties 24/7/365.
 As you can imagine, the results are typically not as good and companies often end up paying more in the long run due to security breaches and downtime when they choose to go with unmanaged hosting.

-So you’re all in on VPS hosting — now you just need to choose your hosting provider.
+Once you’re all in on VPS hosting, you’ll want to choose your hosting provider.
 The company you choose will play a big role in the performance and reliability of your VPS, so it’s important to do your research.

 What Is the Best VPS Hosting Service?